aragon/token-amount/README.md

 #### Parameters

 - `options.symbol`: the token symbol, as a `String`.
 Overrides the value set in the constructor.
-- `options.commify`: wether the token amount should have comma separators
+- `options.commify`: whether the token amount should have comma separators
 - `options.digits`: the number of digits to display.
 Defaults to `2`.
 - `options.displaySign`: whether the sign (`-` or `+`) should be displayed for the amount.